TinyML Design Contest for Life-Threatening Ventricular Arrhythmia Detection: TinyML Designs for VA Detection

+The second-place team adopts an iterative feedback loop based design for model development and deployment as shown in Fig.~\ref{fig-design-seuer}.
+The core idea of the design process is based on the observation that the network model and operators are required to be lightweight and easy to implement on the low-power processor.

-Team \textit{SEUer} adopts deep learning in the design.
-Its solution is based on a feedback design procedure in model development and deployment as shown in Fig.~\ref{fig-design-seuer}.
-First, based on hardware awareness, which introduces hardware latency and memory utilization evaluation criteria, \textit{SEUer} proposes SunNet, a CNN model specifically designed for the ultra-low-power processor NUCLEO-L432KC. \textit{SEUer} then deploy SunNet on board with the help of STM32CubeMX and X-CUBE-AI toolchain.
-The practical performances are then utilized as the reference to further manually tune the parameters to optimize the designed model.
-The design procedure is conducted iteratively until the final score of SunNet meets the criteria.
+Following the idea, the team proposes SunNet, a CNN architecture specifically designed for the ultra-low-power processor NUCLEO-L432KC.
+The network architecture searching process is based on hardware awareness by considering inference latency and network memory utilization, which are also the criteria in the final evaluation.
+As shown by Fig.~\ref{fig-design-seuer}, the team deploys the network on board with the help of STM32CubeMX and X-CUBE-AI toolchain.
+The practical performances (i.e., inference latency and memory footprint) and the detection performance (i.e., VA detection accuracy) are then utilized as the reference to enable the team to manually tune the hyper-parameters and model architecture to optimize the network.
+The design procedure is conducted iteratively until the final comprehensive performance score of SunNet meets the criteria.
+The final SunNet consists of three 1D-convolution layers (with kernel size = 10, 9, 8, stride = 6, 5, 4, channel = 2, 4, 8) and an MLP with hidden layers as [32, 16].

+With the searched network architecture, the team trains the model with 30 epochs, a cosine learning rate scheduler (with an initial learning rate of 0.01, a maximal learning rate of 0.01, minimal learning rate of 0.0001, step of 30), an Adam optimizer, batch size of 128.
+More implementation details can be accessed at \url{https://github.com/AiArtisan/ICCAD-TinyML-2nd-Place/tree/master}.